AlphaSense: How the AI Market Intelligence Platform Works

 AlphaSense exemplifies a broader shift in market research: the integration of AI at scale into traditional information workflows.
 Its success and adoption highlight several trends and implications:

-1. AI-Driven Research as a Must-Have: The rapid growth of AlphaSense’s customer base (now the majority of large institutions) suggests that advanced search is no longer a luxury but a necessity in corporate research.
-As Jack Kokko (CEO) stated, “we are at a tipping point where AI-driven insights are no longer a luxury but a necessity” ([63]).
-In hindsight, analysts who rely solely on manual research or fragmented tools risk being outpaced by those using AI-assisted systems.
-Even LLM-based chatbots (like ChatGPT) are being combined with sector-specific data via plugins; however, generic LLMs lack the financial domain index and citation mechanisms that tools like AlphaSense provide.
+AI-Driven Research as a Must-Have: The rapid growth of AlphaSense’s customer base (now over 6,500 organizations, including 88% of the S&P 100) confirms that advanced AI search is no longer a luxury but a necessity in corporate research.
+As Jack Kokko (CEO) stated when announcing the $500M ARR milestone, “This revenue milestone and our accelerating growth are a strong signal of the market’s insatiable need for our solution” ([2]).
+GenAI query usage on the platform increased 33% quarter-over-quarter in 2025, demonstrating that users are rapidly adopting AI-powered workflows.
+Analysts who rely solely on manual research or fragmented tools risk being outpaced by those using AI-assisted systems.
+Even LLM-based chatbots (like ChatGPT and Perplexity) are being combined with sector-specific data; however, generic LLMs lack the curated financial domain index, proprietary content, and citation mechanisms that tools like AlphaSense provide.

-2. Content Breadth as Competitive Moat: The value of AlphaSense partly derives from its vast, proprietary content libraries (transcripts, broker research, etc.) that are not freely available.
+Content Breadth as Competitive Moat: The value of AlphaSense partly derives from its vast, proprietary content libraries (transcripts, broker research, etc.) that are not freely available.
 This highlights that in enterprise research, proprietary data acquisition is as important as raw AI capability.
-AlphaSense’s acquisitions (Sentieo, Tegus) explicitly aimed to broaden content.
-We expect further expansion in this area – possibly more M&A or partnerships to cover voids (e.g. global non-English coverage, alternative data sources, environmental/sustainability data).
-Competing platforms may attempt to replicate this breadth, but curation and licensing of these datasets will remain a challenge.
+AlphaSense’s acquisitions (Sentieo in 2022, Tegus for $930M in 2024, and Carousel in 2025) all explicitly aimed to broaden content and capabilities.
+The company has already expanded in this direction – the Tegus integration brought expert transcripts covering 27,000+ companies, while Carousel adds AI-driven Excel modeling.
+AlphaSense now covers over 10 million private companies across EMEA and Japan, and plans to more than double its Tegus Expert Transcript Library across APAC and EMEA ([24]).
+Competing platforms may attempt to replicate this breadth, but curation and licensing of these datasets will remain a formidable challenge.

 Conclusion